 SUSSEX – If you go to the Sussex County Health Department, there’s a sign on the door.
 It says “all public health services for this area have been redirected to another location.”

 There’s never a good time for a county’s health department to close, but the worst is probably during a pandemic.
 However, that’s what the Sussex County Health Department did.
 In March, the department closed its doors with no warning to local residents.

 Now, local leaders are left wondering how they’re going to help their residents as COVID-19 cases continue to rise.
 In fact, Sussex County’s Board of Supervisors is withholding all the health department’s funding until they get some answers.

 Sussex County pays just under $200,000 a year and provides a building for the health department.
 The county also covers the cost of utilities.
 The state-run department, meanwhile, provides medical services for the county.

-That includes a long list, based off the department’s own website.
-They offer immunizations, maternity care, pregnancy testing, tuberculosis screening and sexually transmitted infections testing, as well as treatment.
-Just like any other health department, the Sussex operation is supposed to also handle restaurant inspections, community health initiatives and communicable disease surveillance.
+That includes a long list, based on the department’s own website.
+They offer immunizations, maternity care, pregnancy testing, tuberculosis screening, and sexually transmitted infections testing, as well as treatment.
+Just like any other health department, the Sussex operation is supposed to also handle restaurant inspections, community health initiatives, and communicable disease surveillance.

-When the local department closed a few weeks into the pandemic, the Sussex County Board of Supervisors were shocked.
+When the local department closed a few weeks into the pandemic, the Sussex County Board of Supervisors was shocked.
 And since then, they’ve heard next to nothing about it.